pcastellanoescuder/POMAShiny/app/mds/landing.md

 # Welcome to POMAShiny! <img src='pix/logo.png' align="right" height="139"/>

-POMAShiny is an user-friendly web-based workflow for pre-processing and statistical analysis of mass spectrometry data.
+POMAShiny is an user-friendly web-based workflow for metabolomics and proteomics data analysis.
 This tool allows you to analyze your data:

 <b><span style="color:#f49338">Fast:</span></b> Analyze and visualize your data easily in few steps